-Secondly, you need to check if you have to register for Self Assessment to allow you to submit a tax return and tell HMRC about your self-employed income.
-You also need to check the deadline for registering:
+Secondly, you need to check if you must register for Self Assessment to allow you to submit a tax return and tell HMRC about your self-employed income.
+You also need to check the deadline for registering.

 Under what circumstances do I need to register for Self Assessment due to self-employment?